amahmood561/COP5339-project/README.md

 The com.example.shopping package is the root package for the application, and it contains sub-packages for controller, model, repository, and service layers.
 The src/main/resources directory contains non-Java resources, such as properties files, XML files, and static resources.
 In this case, it contains only application.properties file.

-# Project Name
+# COP 5339 Group

-A description of your project.
+Project has three workflow seller customer and login workflow

 ## Requirements